Introduction

 Day 62: Chilas – Islamabad

 After breakfast, we will depart for Islamabad, en route to visit rock drawings at Shatial.
-On arrival, transfer to the hotel, overnight stay in the hotel at Islamabad.
+On arrival, transfer to the hotel and overnight stay in Islamabad.

 Day 63: Islamabad

 We will proceed with debriefing at the Ministry of Tourism in Islamabad.
-Afternoon, we will go on a city tour of Islamabad and Rawalpindi.
+In the afternoon, we will go on a city tour of Islamabad and Rawalpindi.
 Overnight stay in the hotel in Islamabad.

 Day 64: Islamabad – Flight out